List of unreleased songs recorded by Pink Floyd: "Intremental"

 "Intremental" is a 10-minute instrumental that was recorded at De Lane Lea on 20 October 1967.

 "Early Morning Henry"

 A demo from the "Set the Controls for the Heart of the Sun" sessions, as mentioned in David Parker's book Random Precision, a guide to the recordings of Barrett.
-Parker states that he contacted Mason to inquire as to what this song was, but Mason could not remember.
-In 2020 an acetate of this recording was found and sold in auction.
+Parker states that he contacted Mason to enquire as to what this song was, but Mason could not remember.
+In 2020, an acetate of this recording was found and sold in auction.
 It was revealed that it was a song written and sung by Billy Butler, and Pink Floyd was used as the backing band.
 As part of the auction a 47-second snippet of the song was posted online.
 The full song has still not been released.

 "Green Onions"

 A cover of "Green Onions" by Booker T. & the M.G.'s was performed on the BBC1 TV program Tomorrow's World on 12 December 1967.